masterqwerty/mendix-box-docs/api-examples/folder/GetFolderItems.md

 ## Microflow Example

+This microflow will get all the folder items from a folder and list them in a system message.

 ![](../../res/folder/get-folder-items/microflow.png)

 1) Pass in a `BoxFolder` object from a page that prompts the user for the id of the desired folder.